 Roasted Pork Chops for a Traditional Dinner

 Pork chops are a traditional fixture on the dinner table in the American household.
 They are usually drenched in flour and seasonings, then pan-fried to a delectable, juicy crisp.
 Or they are smothered in a thick gravy, rendering a melt-in-your-mouth experience, often served with applesauce.
-Both stuffed and grilled versions are popular ways to prepare this beloved cut of meat.
+Stuffed or grilled methods are also popular ways to prepare this beloved cut of meat.

-This recipe offers a healthier alternative to frying by employing the oven-roasted method.
-This recipe begins with a special marinade that creates a unique flavor and tenderness.
+This recipe offers a healthier alternative to frying by using the oven-roasted method.
+It begins with a special marinade that creates a unique flavor and tenderness.
 The aromas created while this dish is cooking with have your mouth watering in anticipation of a meal that will satisfy the pork lover's pallet.

-For this recipe, you will need these ustensils:
+For this recipe, you will need these utensils:

 - Large covered roasting pan